Who is Time Warner Cable Collections?

 Should I contact or pay Time Warner Cable Collections?

 If your account is still with Spectrum, it’s best to work out a payment plan with them.
 However, if it’s been sent to collections, you may not want to pay it.
 Making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a collection agency is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Time Warner Cable Collections for millions of clients nationwide.
+The most effective way to deal with a collection agency is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Time Warner Cable Collections on behalf of their clients.

 Will Spectrum sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Spectrum again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Spectrum again.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law knows that you have rights, and collection agencies do too.